-This is a beginning course in digital photography and assumes no prior knowledge of digital cameras or computer digital image manipulation.
-Emphasis is on digital camera skills and mastery of basic image editing software on the computer.
+This is a beginning course in digital photography and assumes no prior knowledge of digital camera usage or manipulation of digital images.
+Emphasis is on digital camera skills and image editing software using a computer.
 This is a three credit hour course.